 Why is that….well they’re one of their favorite snacks, and they loved deviled eggs too!

-Now I can hard boil eggs in bulk using my pressure cooker and I’m ready to create the most delicious appetizer ever!
+Now I can hard boiled eggs in bulk using my pressure cooker and I’m ready to create the most delicious appetizer ever!

 If you have a large family and/or are cooking for the holidays and looking to make Instant Pot hard boiled eggs in bulk too here is what you need and how to make them.